Sports Coach Logo Sports Coach Training Principles Fitness Components

 Christopher Worthington considers the impact of iron supplements on you and your workouts.

-It is not an unusual thing for women, in particular, to suffer from iron deficiency.
-Symptoms such as general exhaustion, even breathlessness, and palpitations are put down to the general pace of life and ignored when evidence of mild anaemia.
-They are usually mild annoyances that you can put up with from day to day, but it is not easy to get the most out of both cardio and strength exercises when it comes to your workout.
+It is not unusual for women to suffer from iron deficiency.
+Symptoms such as general exhaustion, even breathlessness, and palpitations are put down to the general pace of life and ignored when there is evidence of mild anaemia.
+They are usually mild annoyances that you can put up with daily, but it is not easy to get the most out of both cardio and strength exercises regarding your workout.
 You might even find that you are giving up and going home early out of sheer exhaustion – not ideal if you are training for an event or trying to improve your general fitness.

 Daily iron supplements could be the answer to improving your workouts.
-Women who take a daily dose can work harder but find it easier to do so; their heart rate is lower, and they are expending less energy.
-This is the increased ability of red blood cells to carry oxygen around the body – iron is an essential mineral.
-If you do not have enough, you will get tired faster, particularly when exercising.
+Women who take a daily dose can work harder but find it more manageable; their heart rate is lower, and they spend less energy.
+This is due to the increased ability of red blood cells to carry oxygen around the body—iron is an essential mineral.
+You will tire faster if you do not have enough, particularly when exercising.

 Be wary of adding an extra supplement with a high dose of iron if you have not had a blood test to show that you have low levels.
 Too much can cause organ damage and increase your chances of contracting other issues, such as cancer, diabetes, and even heart disease.

-It can be difficult to get to see your doctor, and especially to run both tests that are important to check on not just your iron levels, but whether you have a low red blood cell count as well.
-For extra peace of mind and access to full diagnostics, visit haematology at Harley Street at University College Hospital, where a doctor will be able to check not just your haemoglobin (or red blood cell) levels, but your ferritin (or iron supply) as well.
+It can be challenging to see your doctor and especially to run both important tests to check your iron levels and whether you have a low red blood cell count.
+For extra peace of mind and access to full diagnostics, visit haematology at Harley Street at University College Hospital, where a doctor can check not just your haemoglobin (or red blood cell) levels but also your ferritin (or iron supply).

-Whether you are training for an event, or just keen to keep an eye on your physical fitness, it is a good idea to have a full health check from time to time when it is convenient for you, to make sure that you keep on top of your body's changing needs.
+Whether you are training for an event or just keen to monitor your physical fitness, it is a good idea to have a full health check from time to time when it is convenient for you to ensure that you are keeping up with your body's changing needs.

 Page Reference